liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 I hope you enjoy reading this report, because the whole process took me months to prepare.
 Many times the thought of “I should be paid for this work” flashed in my mind.
 It really is not easy to conduct a survey of this size.

 For a lGbt game that we all know caters more towards gay players, I think LifeWonders’ success in attracting more players from other demographics is pretty commendable.
 If they can grow the group of paying players to keep the business running [while still staying true to their original mission](https://www.lifewonders.co.jp/?lang=en), I think that is good for everyone.

+## Data sanitization

+### Suspicious responses

+Given the sample size, it is not surprising that we might have some response that looks a bit trolling.

+- A transgender girl from Antarctica, has JLPT N1 level but does not play the game, and requested an English translation for the game.
+  - What is the probability that this combination actually exists in the world??
+How many people were born in Antarctica, some more being a transgender?
+If you have achieved JLPT N1 level, you probably can play the game and read its story without English translation.
+This response was submitted after I had already added clarification on JLPT levels and other standardized Japanese language tests, the person clearly did not read the questions properly.
+- Someone who found the survey via “Atlantis”, born in the Philippines but claiming to be a Japanese native speaker, and the person’s “Top 10” and “All favourites” have no intersection
+  - This response was also removed

+### Removing duplicate responses

+Majority of the responses I had to remove fall under this category.
+Usually they are detected when I see the same set of comments/favourite selections appear in multiple responses.

+There might be even more duplicate responses, but eliminating them all is beyond my capability.
+I believe there are not that many duplicates to affect the overall result significantly.

+### People just don’t read instructions!

+For optional questions, please leave them blank if you have no comment, and I specifically said “don’t write N/A”, yet I still get some “N/A”, “No”, “None” and their equivalent in other languages for those questions.

+For the “when did you start playing Live A Hero” question, despite already stating that the game launched on 30 September 2020, there are still people who claim to have played the game before this date, some even as far back as the year 1998.

+And then we also have someone who claims to be 500 years old (maybe he was trying to type “50” instead).